 Rowan has held this position since 2016 and played an enormously influential role in the recent evolution of the community based education provider.

-Rowan is responsible for setting the Atewa’s strategic direction and ensuring financial stability and sustainability.
+Rowan is responsible for setting the Atwea’s strategic direction and ensuring financial stability and sustainability.
 She is also tasked with overseeing the delivery of senior secondary and vocational education across Atwea College’s seven campuses.

 A co-founder and former Principal of Alesco Senior College, Rowan experienced what she describes as a ‘challenging’ adolescence where education wasn’t stressed to her as a priority.

 It is this experience that inspired her to ensure young people have access to alternative forms of education that suit their specific needs in order to pursue a sustainable future.

 Rowan spent 10 years in several positions at WEA Hunter.
 These included, Manager VET and Equity, Deputy Director and General Manager, a position she held for over six years.